marcgg/marcgg.github.com/_posts/2015-02-02-grace-murray-hopper-compiler-cobol.md

 Rear Admiral Grace M. Hopper, USN, Ph.D., born December 9 1906, is a really interesting person.

 I ran into information about her a while back while researching the origin of the expression “debugging”.
 Turns out that she denied coining the term, but it got me reading and I have to say… why don’t we know more about her?
 She did so much for computer science!
-Also, I’m pretty sure no coder beside her have [a guided missile destroyer][1] named after them.
+Also, I’m pretty sure no coder besides her have [a guided missile destroyer][1] named after them.

 I know there was a [Google doodle][2] made in her honor but, at the end of the day, a lot of developers don’t even know her name… or they think that she “only” created COBOL, which is not entirely true.